jarecoo/practice/notes.md

 - “‘Kindness is invincible, but only when it’s sincere, with no hypocrisy or faking.
 For what can even the most malicious person do if you keep showing kindness and, if given the chance, you gently point out where they went wrong — right as they are trying to harm you?’ -Marcus Aurelius, Meditations, 11.18.5.9a …The expected reaction to hatred is more hatred…Most rudeness, meanness, and cruelty are a mask for deep-seated weakness.
 Kindness in these situations is only possible for people of great strength.
 You have great strength.
 Use it.”
 The Daily Stoic p.146

 ### Be Judicious with Technology
-- it’s there to serve you, not for you to be addicted to and escape and waste time.
-Learn how to be measured in your integration of technology in you life.
 - Technology takes you away from being present in the moment.
 Every moment you spend needlessly perusing your phone while your life happens around you, is a moment you miss, you don’t get to be part of, and one you don’t get back.
 I went through the car wash with 3-yr-old Nate.
 I have a vague memory of him bouncing excitedly back and forth in the car watching the scrubber and water go back and forth, but I was dialed into something unimportant on my phone, wasting time, and I missed that moment.
 I missed taking in his laughs, and laughing and engaging with him about something he was way into.
-And that’s the real problem, is that when you don’t engage with the people around you on stuff they see as important, you miss connecting with them and being there with them.
+And that’s the real problem, when you don’t engage with the people around you on stuff they see as important, you miss connecting with them and being there with them.
 You miss building memories.
-You’re not emphasizing experience and memories over possessions and material goods.
+You’re not emphasizing experience in your life when you’re glued to your phone.
+- Completely unplug regularly.
+It’s good for your mental health.
+It’ll keep you present
+- Technology is there to serve you, not for you to be addicted to and escape and waste time.
+Learn how to be measured in your integration of technology in you life.
 - “We’ve built a system that’s optimized for the absolute worst aspects of human behavior” https://www.youtube.com/watch?time_continue=44&v=v9EKV2nSU8w
 - https://medium.com/@jamesbridle/something-is-wrong-on-the-internet-c39c471271d2
 - https://medium.com/@jamesbridle/conspiracies-climate-and-the-new-dark-age-an-extract-from-my-book-about-technology-and-the-end-2ffeef08ff29
-- Completely unplug regularly.
-It’ll be good for your mental health too.
-It’ll keep you present
 - “Do you remember when only doctors had pagers?…Then suddenly everyone had pagers.
 Then everyone had cell phones.
 Now everyone is accessible, any way, any time…You need to remove access.
-Close the doors, lock the windows, answer the bell” The Happiness Equation, p.
+Close the doors, lock the windows, answer the [one] bell [you’ve decided you’ll respond to]” The Happiness Equation, p.
 198
 - “We can find a retreat at any time by looking inward.
 We can sit with our eyes closed and feel our breath go in and out.
 We can turn on some music and tune out the world.
 We can turn off technology or shut off those rampant thoughts in our head.
 That will provide peace.
 Nothing else.”
 The Daily Stoic, p.91
 - “‘The richest, happiest and most productive lives are characterized by the ability to fully engage in the challenge at hand, but also to disengage periodically and seek renewal.’ …{The Power of Full Engagement}… A Kansas State University study found that complete downtime after work helps us recharge for the next day.
 Turning your phone off after dinner.
 Not using the internet on vacation.”
 The Happiness Equation, p.22
 - Technology, at least in 2018, is really good at bringing out the worst tendencies in people: narcissism, greed, egoism, gossip, laziness.
 The way FB algorithms work, for example, is by giving you more of what you choose to view, and more often than not, what you choose to view appeals to your baser emotions like anger (e.g. an article about how the other political party is stupid).
 More often than not, technology feeds your sloth and rage and judgmental attitudes. https://www.bbc.com/news/technology-44640959